 The first high-impact teaching strategy that teachers should use regularly, in a range of contexts, is applying continual questioning.
 Continual questioning engages students, stimulates their curiosity, and helps them link the learning to their broader life.

-Continual questioning also allows students to explore topics, express their opinions, disagree, and provide alternative points of view.
-It enables teachers to immediately gauge how well students understand the lesson and can help teachers capture feedback on how effective their teaching has been.
+This strategy also allows students to explore topics, express their opinions, disagree, and provide alternative points of view.
+It enables teachers to immediately gauge how well students understand the lesson, and can help teachers capture feedback on how effective their teaching has been.

 To help boost student engagement through continual questioning, teachers should: